 Unhappily ever after was my definition of marriage.
-Saffron-clad monks seemed happier, and that’s what I had planned – to renounce.
+Saffron-clad monks seemed happier (an illusion that Swami helped me overcome), and that’s what I had planned – to renounce.
 Despite my design, sympathy for my whining parents and my insecurities led me into the institution I dreaded.

 A coworker appeared interested in me.
 Divided from within, I confided in my mother.
 I had coveted her guidance, but my parents hurried into action.
 The next morning, a truckload of emails with suitors from a matrimonial website greeted me at work.
 My modern-day Svayamvara had commenced.